Property Line Disputes: What They Are And How To Resolve Them

 Types Of Disputes

 There are two different types of property line disputes: encroaching and trespassing.
 Any property line dispute falls into one of these two types.
+Let’s take a look at both and what they can lead to.

 Encroachment is defined as one property owner crossing over their neighbor’s property lines, whether by building a structure or extending a feature.
-Encroachment can be something as simple as letting your tree’s branches grow over into your neighbor’s yard.
-Or maybe they build a fence that crosses over into your property.
+Encroachment can be something as simple as letting your tree’s branches grow over into your neighbor’s yard, or maybe they build a fence that crosses over into your property.

 Encroachment can quickly turn from a nothing issue to a big issue.
 It can lead to liabilities, damage to property and cause problems when you try to sell the property.